A Community of Faith

 As Methodist students work on their theological degrees at Luther Seminary, the House of Studies will give them the opportunity to:

 - Prepare for Methodist ministry: Given the robust seminary curriculum and engagement with local clergy, students can strengthen their own distinct faith identity and understanding of Wesleyan theology to enhance their leadership in Methodist contexts.
+Find more information about our Graduate Certificate in Methodist Studies here.

 - Get advice: Both Alan Padgett and Andy Keck are serving as mentors and advisers to students.
 Jill Apple, an admissions counselor, will help with the admissions process.